San Sang is a Force-sensitive Iridonian zabrak girl from the Star Wars universe.

 The surname Sang means shaman (source: Galactic Campaign Guide).
 San's ancestors communicated with the dead and prepared a spice called yarrock, which they administered to warriors before battle.
 San is slightly Force-sensitive and is occasionally visited by ghosts of deceased Iridonians.
 She has never tried yarrock but if she did, she would find that she retains a little more clarity than most people when affected by it.

 San's mother is Driz Sang and her father is Rath.
 Rath has no communication with his extended family and took his wife's surname as his own.
 San does not know why.
 Driz and Rath are experienced financial experts and spreadsheet jockeys.
-San inherited thier ability to sit and focus on things they wanted to focus on, but doesn't know it yet.
+San inherited their ability to sit and focus on things they wanted to focus on, but doesn't know it yet.

 Name |

-Gender |
+Sex |

 Job/Skills |